-Lake Mývatn is 36.5 km2 and there are some 40 islands and scerries on the lake.
-The lake is protected as a nature reserve as there is a very diverse water bird life here, including at least 15 species of ducks, and nowhere else on earth do as many duck species gather as in this area.
+Lake Mývatn is 37 km2 and there are some 50 islands and scerries on the lake.
+The lake is protected as a nature reserve as there is a very diverse water birdlife here, including 15 species of ducks that nest permanently at Lake Mývatn.

 Lake Mývatn gets its name from the myriad of midges in this area.
 They can be quite annoying, but they are the base of the ecosystem of Mývatn, so we have to endure them.
 Our guide told us that twice during the summer huge black clouds can be seen - these clouds are the midges mating.

 He told us that there can be from 750-900 tonnes of midges in this area!
-After their death, the midges enrich this area even further as then they become fertilisers.
+After their death, the midges enrich this area even further as then they become fertilizers.

 Dimmuborgir - the Dark Fortress - at Mývatn is a true wonder of nature - an extraordinary labyrinth of lava formations.
 Here we made our fifth stop.

 The formation of these lava cliffs and pillars is caused by lava ponds - hot lava streamed over these ponds trapping the water underneath the lava.
 Steam issued through a vent in the lava ponds and formed these pillars, which then remained standing after the crust around them had disappeared.

 Our group by the gap in Dimmuborgir

 Dimmuborgir is 1 km in diameter with several walking paths - our guide walked us through these extraordinary lava formations for 35 minutes and made several photo stops.
 I love visiting this area - there is even a hidden cave here where the Icelandic Yule lads live!